duhby/hypixel.py/docs/api.rst

 Version Info
 ------------

-There are two ways to query version information about the library.

 .. data:: __version__

     A string representation of the version.
 E.g. ``'1.0.0rc1'``.
 Based off of :pep:`440`.

-.. data:: version_info

-    A named tuple that is similar to :obj:`py:sys.version_info`.

-    Just like :obj:`py:sys.version_info` the valid values for ``releaselevel`` are 'alpha', 'beta', 'candidate' and 'final'.

 Client
 ------